Queen Domination by SAT Solving: Conclusion

 \section{Conclusion}

-In this paper, we complete a model enumeration of the queen domination problem up to isomorphism for all $n \leq 19$.
-We achieved this through a logic-based approach of encoding the problem into propositional logic.
-Given the straightforward nature of expressing this problem as a SAT instance, this strategy is less error-prone than implementing a specialized solver from scratch.
-Furthermore, our logic-based approach generates correctness certificates that our model enumerations for the queen domination problem are complete, i.e., not missing any models up to isomorphism.
-These correctness certificates are verifiable by third-party proof checkers and we checked the correctness of them using the tool \texttt{lrat-trim}~\cite{pollitt2023}.
-Thus, to believe in the correctness of our results, you only need to trust the correctness of the SAT encoding and the proof checker, rather than on the correctness of the SAT solver itself.
+In this paper, we complete the model enumeration of the queen domination problem up to isomorphism for all $n \leq 19$.
+We achieve this through a logic-based approach that encodes the problem into propositional logic.
+Given the natural formulation of the queen domination problem as a SAT instance, this approach avoids the need for implementing a specialized search algorithm from scratch.
+Furthermore, it generates correctness certificates proving that the model enumeration is complete, i.e., that no models up to isomorphism have been missed.
+These certificates can be verified independently using third-party proof checkers.
+In our experiments, all generated proofs were verified using \texttt{drat-trim-t}~\cite{bright2020ovals}.
+Consequently, the correctness of our results depends only on the correctness of the SAT encoding and the proof checker, rather than on the correctness of the SAT solver itself.

-We further improved our approach by introducing auxiliary variables for lines and a novel literal ordering based on the Hilbert curve, which preserves spatial locality and substantially outperforms existing ordering strategies.
-When combined with symmetry breaking and a Cube-and-Conquer workflow, our optimized SAT encoding achieves results competitive with the leading specialized domination set solver, \textsc{Unidom}.
+We further improve our approach by introducing auxiliary variables for lines and a novel literal-ordering strategy based on the Hilbert curve, which preserves spatial locality and substantially outperforms existing ordering strategies.
+Combined with symmetry breaking and a Cube-and-Conquer workflow, these techniques enable our SAT approach to outperform the leading specialized solver for the queen domination problem, \textsc{Unidom}.

-Finally, our work corrects some errors in the literature on the queen domination problem.
-During the course of this work, we discovered a bug in the set solver \textsc{Unidom} previously used to exhaustively find all solutions of the queen domination problem for $n\leq18$.
-For the $n=16$ instance has 371 non-isomorphic optimal solutions rather than the previously reported 43.
+Finally, our work corrects errors in the existing literature on the queen domination problem.
+During the course of this work, we discovered a bug in the solver \textsc{Unidom}, which had previously been used to exhaustively enumerate all solutions for $n \leq 18$.
+We also show that the $n=16$ instance has 371 non-isomorphic optimal solutions rather than the previously reported 43.
 Furthermore, we resolve the previously open $n=19$ instance by showing that it has exactly 11 non-isomorphic optimal solutions.

-For future work, it would be valuable to explore alternative literal orderings that exploit the spatial locality of the chessboard, such as Z-ordering, block-based orderings, or hybrids that combine spatial locality with domination-based heuristics.
-Another potential optimization is to use partial symmetry breaking in order to reduce encoding size while retaining most of the benefits of full symmetry elimination.
-Furthermore, we believe that additional cubing refinements may lead to significant further performance improvements.
-Finally, it would be valuable to investigate whether techniques developed for this problem—such as leveraging spatial locality through Hilbert curve-based ordering—can be generalized to other problems that share similar spatial characteristics.